wsrast/airbnb-prettier-eslint/README.md

 ```
 (opt to use yarn for install)

-If you're adding this to a Yarn Workspace, use the following npx command instead.
+If you're going against convention and adding this to the top level of a Yarn Workspace, use the following npx command instead.

 ```
 npx install-peerdeps --dev eslint-config-airbnb --extra-deps -W